New York City has many free and low-cost services for people who use drugs or alcohol. In addition to the listings below, you can contact 988 24/7.

 Many people are unaware of the variety of services available to protect the health of people who use alcohol or drugs.
-The terms below are not mutually exclusive, and the services are often used to compliment each other.
+The terms below are not mutually exclusive, and the services are often used to complement each other.

 Harm reduction is a set of practical strategies and ideas aimed at reducing the negative consequences associated with drug use.
 Harm reduction programs offer easily accessible, anonymous services for people who actively use drugs, those interested in recovery, and their family members.